 As ants leave the nest they rub against each other and detect patterns.
 So an ant may have been a forger yesterday and therefore goes to do that job today.
 Brushing past other ants they bump into each other and from their scent they can see the pattern.
 If there are many cleaner ants then the ant becomes a cleaner, too many harvesters, she (all ants are female except for the breeding season where some males are born and fly to new nest sites) becomes a harvester (no need to forage today) and so on …

 People talk about AI as building larger smarter computers (IBM Watson etc.).
 My conjecture is that it’s not a large thing you build, it should be like ants.
 Lots of very small things with very few rules that are easily followed.
 Deborah did like this approach as I attempted to dispel the AI myth of a supercomputer.
 Each complex system should not do too much, like ants they have a limited function to do, too many functions is inordinately difficult to cope with.
 It’s the combination of complex systems that make up larger systems, not building Goliath systems, humans are not that smart (yet).

-our network nodes are like ants, they will react to different messages and routes of messages and change their persona (harvester -> forager etc.).
+So in maidsafe our network nodes are like ants, they will react to different messages and routes of messages and change their persona (harvester -> forager etc.).
 This builds a very large scale complex and sophisticated ability, in the same way nature does (cells in the body are the same, neurons in the brain etc.).
 We have about 7 main personas.